Immunizations are required

 Obtaining the shot or TB skin test record

-When a student is transferring within the district, their record will follow them in Zangle and the receiving school will have access.
+When a student is transferring within the district, their record will follow them in our Information System and the receiving school will have access.

 Current elementary, middle, and high school student shot records can be obtained at the school.
 Parents need to complete a request for records and submit it to the school nurse.
 The nurse will print a copy for the parents.
 Administrative assistants and school secretaries also have the ability to print out these records.
-Download the Authorization for Release of Immunization or TB Records form to request records.
+Download the Student Records Request to request records.